ARRL

 Teachers who would like to use Amateur Radio as an instructional tool in the classroom find that participation in our Teachers Institute on Wireless Technology provides them with valuable ideas to help design an appropriate plan to engage specific topics of classroom curriculum.
 It also gives them greater confidence to introduce hands-on activities.

-Register with ARRL to receive news about about how other teachers are exploring wireless technology and amateur radio in their classrooms and and the latest developments in the Education & Technology Program.
+Register with ARRL to receive news about about how other teachers are exploring wireless technology and amateur radio in their classrooms and the latest developments in the Education & Technology Program.

 Check out our Forum on Amateur Radio in the Classroom to share ideas and questions about teaching wireless technology topics in the classroom.